Chicago and North Western 175: Construction and revenue service

-First retirement
+Retirement and storage

-Members of the Railway Historical Society of Milwaukee (later known as the Mid-Continent Railway Museum (MCRM) negotiated with the C&NW about acquiring one of the two R-1s.
+Members of the Railway Historical Society of Milwaukee (later known as the Mid-Continent Railway Museum (MCRY) negotiated with the C&NW about acquiring one of the two R-1s.
 Since No. 175 had a heavier weight from its Walschaerts valve gear, the railroad asked for more money for No. 175's scrap value, so the Historical Society opted to purchase No. 1385, instead.
 No. 175 was later sold on December 15, 1960, to the Winona County Historical Society, who had plans to put the locomotive on outdoor static display.
-In late 1964, 20-year-old railfan and MCRM member Clinton Jones, Jr. purchased No. 175 from the Winona group out of sentimentality, having watched the locomotive pull iron ore hoppers as a young teenager.
+In late 1964, 20-year-old railfan and MCRY member Clinton Jones, Jr. purchased No. 175 from the Winona group out of sentimentality, having watched the locomotive pull iron ore hoppers as a preteen.
 Jones quickly had the R-1 moved from Winona to Calumet, Michigan on the Milwaukee Road (MILW) mainline.

 He began work to restore No. 175 to operating condition, and he had to consult with retired C&NW employees and study old blueprints and textbooks for information about the locomotive's mechanics.
 Many of the locomotive's components were removed, and with the original tender being in poor condition, it was sold for scrap and replaced with a larger tender from a Northern Pacific (NP) 4-6-0.
 Jones collaborated with Fred L. Tonne and Louis S. Keller to create an organization, and he planned to use No. 175 to pull revenue freight and passenger excursion trains on an old branch line.

 In 1967, Jones' organization acquired the Copper Range Railroad's abandoned 6.5 mi line between Calumet and Lake Linden, Michigan, and they began operating a new tourist railroad called the Keweenaw Central Railroad.
 Ex-Copper Range 2-8-0 "Consolidation" type No. 29 was the main motive power for their excursion runs.
 No. 175 was planned to be used as standby power for whenever No. 29 would suffer a mechanical problem, but its rebuild under Jones' ownership was never completed.
 In 1972, the Copper Range filed for bankruptcy, and all of their remaining trackage was abandoned and mostly ripped up.